felixjff/WebDataProcessing/README.md

 EntityLinking inherits from ElastichSearch class, which contains the methods to request candidate entities from FreeBase.
 Everything is then put together in the main.py file.
 The submission also contain a file called triquery.py.
 This file contains some methods and code intended for the purpose of querying Trident.
-Unfortunately, we did not have time to finish implementing this functionality in combination with the rest of our entity linking.

 ## Entitity Recognition